vmware-archive/nsxraml/md-version/nsxvapi.md

 6.3.0 | Method updated.
 Parameter **defaultOriginate** removed for logical router NSX Edges.  <br>Parameter **translateType7ToType5** added to OSPF section.

 * **put** *(secured)*: Configure OSPF.

+Note: **protocolAddress** and **forwardingAddress** are required for Distributed Logical Router only.
+See *Working With the NSX Edge Routing Configuration* for full details of OSPF parameters.

 **Method history:**